 Duanesburg Elementary School is home to nearly 400 students in kindergarten through sixth grade.
 The dynamic teaching staff and support personnel work closely to provide high-quality instruction to all students.
 Volunteers are encouraged and help make Duanesburg Elementary School a special, supportive place to learn and grow.

-The district has offered a full-day kindergarten program since 2008, providing students with more time to build a strong foundation in basics—reading, writing, math, science, social studies and the arts.
+The district offers a full-day UPK and kindergarten program, providing students with more time to build a strong foundation in the basics: reading, writing, math, science, social studies and the arts.
 It also affords students the opportunity to use technology and build their social and emotional skills during recess, lunch and playtime.

 Community service and education go hand in hand.
 Each year, students, staff and community members work together to help those who are less fortunate through a range of activities and events.

 School is in session from 7:50 a.m. to 2:50 p.m.

 Please note the following drop-off and pick-up procedures to help ensure student safety.

 Arrival/Dismissal/Early Pick Up

 For those parents transporting their children, morning drop off will begin simultaneously with bus drop off and pick up.
 Parent drop off/pickup will be at the front sidewalk.
 For parents who transport, please register on ischoolride https://crm-1.ischoolride.com/?ng=client/login/.
 For safety reasons, please arrive no earlier than 10 minutes prior to pickup/drop off time.

 For parents who need to pick up their child during the school day, please make sure you send in a note.
 When you arrive at the building, please call the main office so they may call your child out of their classroom and send them out to you.